Subscribe Subscribe | Subscribe Comments RSS

 I have the habit of sharing lessons, as what a dear friend of mine put it, with family and friends through email.
-I am not sure if they read the email 100% of the time because I rarely get a reply from them.
+I am not sure if they read the email all the time because I rarely get a reply from them.
 It has always thrilled and delighted me to get replies once in a while.
 However, I was both happy and sad when I received a reply from this dear friend about a week ago.
 He was the one who shared the story of Dr. Kwek with me.

 Although I did not know Dr. Kwek personally, reading the testimonials of his patients still saddened me.
 In a tribute to him, I learned how he had walked the extra miles.
-He was called up late in one evening by this patient’s sister and yet he turned up at the hospital’s A & E department just to visit this patient.
+He was called up late one evening by this patient’s sister and yet he turned up at the hospital’s A & E department just to visit this patient.
 They made a detour to his clinic later, at close to midnight, so that he could give this patients some jabs.
 A simple act like this could have been just a routine and norm for Dr. Kwek.
 However, for this patient, this simple act of kindness and concern meant a great deal and touched his life.

 From the video on Kindness by Amy Krouse Rosenthal which I had share in my last post, Amy asked, “What constitutes a life worthy of being remembered?
 How do you want to be remembered?
-Big questions to consider!
-A life worthy of being remembered will differ from individual to individual as one explores deeply within oneself.
+Big questions to reflect upon!
+A life worthy of being remembered will differ from individual to individual as one explores deep within oneself.
 And how do one wants to be remembered?
 That could be a tricky question as how others remember us may not always be how we have wanted them to remember us.

 To leave you with something my dear friend said, “Life has different plans for each of us, may all of us finish it without regrets.